-Carla Geneve, Albany singer-songwriter, released her first single Gregg’s Discount Chemist at The Bird on Saturday night.
+Carla Geneve, Albany singer-songwriter, released her first single Greg’s Discount Chemist at The Bird on Saturday night.
 With support from Isla Imogen, Jack Davies and the Bush Chooks, and a DJ set from Your Girl Pho, it was a rocking night.

 The Bird was already at capacity by the time we arrived.
 We may or may not have been late due to a pit stop for waffles.
 Jack Davies and the Bush Chooks were about to begin when we entered the crowded venue.
 A band with an authentic and unique sound, they were an act to remember.

 Lead vocalist Jack Davies rocked out on a guitar that had a piece of paper taped to it with ‘BOYCOTT SUNRISE’ scrawled across it, and a harmonica strung around his neck.
 Their sound was very Australian folk, with a bit of jazz and indie rock.
 The boys’ stage presence was a bit all over the place; it was like watching your friends play in the garage – but in a good way.
 They had a warm and down to earth vibe about them that spread throughout the crowd as everyone swayed and hopped along, regardless of whether they had any idea what the song was or not.
 With multiple songs about breakfast foods, such as Soggy Weetbix, they were ever so Australian.
 My personal favourite track from their set being a tune about ‘op-shopping and emotional insecurities’, both amusing and relatable, that kept punters bopping along.